-The number of hops within a single measurement window occasion Nhop is defined as
+The number of hops within a single measurement window occasion Nhop,i,j is defined as

-Nhop=minNhops,effect,Nhop,max
+Nhop,i,j=minNhops,effect,i,j,N3iLper-hop,i,j,Nhop,max,i

 where

-- Nhop,max is the maximum number of Rx hops signaled as reported by UE in maximumFH-Hops via NR-DL-PRS-ProcessingCapability as specified in [34]
+- Nhop,max,i is the maximum number of Rx hops signaled as reported by UE in maximumFH-Hops via NR-DL-PRS-ProcessingCapability as specified in [34] for positioning frequency layer i

+- N3i is indicated via UE capability processingPRS-SymbolsDurationN3-r18 for positioning frequency layer i

-- Nhops,effect is the effective number of Rx hops within a single time window,
+- Nhops,effect,i,j is the effective number of Rx hops within a single time window occasion j,

-- Nhops,effect=2*NrepPRS, if Nhopsslot = 2,
+- Nhops,effect,i,j=2*NrepPRS, if Nhopsslot = 2,

-- Nhops,effect=NrepPRS, if Nhopsslot = 1,
+- Nhops,effect,i,j=NrepPRS, if Nhopsslot = 1,

-- Nhops,effect=NrepPRS, if Nhopsslot = 1/2 and MrepPRS >1,
+- Nhops,effect,i,j=NrepPRS, if Nhopsslot = 1/2 and MrepPRS >1,

-- Nhops,effect=NrepPRS-12+1, if Nhopsslot = 1/2 and MrepPRS =1,
+- Nhops,effect,i,j=NrepPRS-12+1, if Nhopsslot = 1/2 and MrepPRS =1,

-- where NrepPRS is the number of PRS repetitions within the measurement window occasion, MrepPRS is the PRS repetition interval configured by dl-PRS-ResourceTimeGap and Nhopsslot is the applicable number of hops per slot as defined in Table 4.6.2.6-1.
+- where NrepPRS is the number of inter-slot PRS repetitions within the measurement window occasion, which are unmuted and fully or partially overlapped with the sampling duration within each hop.
+MrepPRS is the PRS repetition interval configured by dl-PRS-ResourceTimeGap and Nhopsslot is the applicable number of hops per slot as defined in Table 4.6.2.6-1.

 The measurement period requirement with the above modifications applies provided all PRS resources in each PFL have the same number of PRS repetitions NrepPRS within a measurement window instance and the same PRS repetition interval MrepPRS, otherwise the measurement period can be longer.